 Numerous organizations throughout the U.S. offer corporate grants.
 These grants help spread goodwill in the community and polish a corporation’s public image.
 While many nonprofits may overlook corporate philanthropy as a means to raise capital, many startups will likely jump at the opportunity.

 The Halstead Grant is a yearly award for emerging jewelry artists.
 Applicants must answer 15 business questions and submit a design portfolio.
-The award money is intended to help silver jewelry artists jumpstart their businesses.
+The award money is intended to help silver jewelry artists jump-start their businesses.
 The grand prize is $7,500 in cash.
-The deadline to apply for this grant is Aug.
-1, 2020.
+Check the website for annual deadlines.

 NASE members can apply for Growth Grants worth up to $4,000.
-This grant money can be used for equipment, marketing materials, website creation or hiring part-time employees.
+This grant money can be used to purchase equipment, create marketing materials, create a website or hire part-time employees.
 To be eligible, Growth Grant applicants must be a member in good standing three months prior to applying.
 A resume and thorough business plan are required.

 FedEx hosts an annual small business grant contest that awards 12 small business owners money and insight from FedEx experts to help grow their companies.
-This grant contest is open to U.S.-based, for-profit small businesses that have fewer than 99 employees and have been selling a product or service for less than six months from the start of the contest.
+This grant contest is open to U.S.-based for-profit small businesses that have fewer than 99 employees and have been selling a product or service for less than six months from the start of the contest.